Appalalala/SC1015-Mini-Project/README.md

    ### Multi-Variate Logistic Regression
    `Multivariate Logistic Regressions` enables us to capture **more complex relationships and interactions among variables that may not be apparent when considering only one predictor variable at a time.**
-   We then proceeded to do a `Multivariate Logistic Regression Model` where all the predictor variables were used together to predict Heart Attack Risk.
+   We then proceeded to do a `Multivariate Logistic Regression Model` where all the predictor variables were used together to predict `Heart Attack Risk`.

    ![image](https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/80133350-c989-4517-a620-acd4f98d5ea5)